top of page

 Galloway Coastal Rainforest

 This will be one of the largest projects of its kind ever undertaken in the UK.
-It will comprise an area equivalent to almost 2,000 football pitches!
+It will comprise more than 700,000 trees planted on an area equivalent to 2,000 football pitches!

 This is an exceptional project for its biodiversity impacts and landscape conservation credentials.
 The Galloway Coastal Rainforest Project is remarkable for its vast scale, location near several important nature reserves and proximity to the coast.
 The whole project is located within the United Nations’ - Galloway and South Ayrshire Biosphere.
 Parts of the estate lie also within the Galloway Hills Scenic Area and the Fleet Valley Scenic Area.